PiotrJander/sik-achtung-die-kurve/README.md

-empty player name also gets events; but can't join a game immediately after getting client message, enqueue events from game and also equeue them after a frame, i.e. new events divide event batches so that size smaller than 512 when new player join during game; they get all events when player inactive for 2 secs, disconnect; can check it periodically; need to log last access time
+empty player name also gets events; but can't join a game immediately after getting client message, enqueue events from game when new player join during game; they get all events when player inactive for 2 secs, disconnect; can check it periodically; need to log last access time
     but snake keep moving